 - There are national diagnostic protocols.
-Their use is not mandatory and a protocol is not available for every tumour type.
-This creates differences in diagnoses made - Molecular diagnostics are of limited availability, partly due to cost and expertise required - Currently there is insufficient understanding of efficiency and outcomes of molecular diagnostics
+Their use is not mandatory and a protocol is not available for every tumour type.66 This creates differences in diagnoses made - Molecular diagnostics are of limited availability, partly due to cost and expertise required - Currently there is insufficient understanding of outcomes of molecular diagnostics 67

-A proportion of people do not recognise early symptoms sufficiently or too late and/or go to their GP with general complaints
+A proportion of people do not recognise early symptoms sufficiently or too late and/or go to their GP with general complaints 63

 - Conduct research into the causes of variation in lead times and outcomes of diagnostic processes between GPs and hospitals and between hospitals themselves - Making expert care in complex diagnostics available and accessible - Coordinate (comprehensive) molecular diagnostics to improve lead time and accuracy of diagnosis.
-And in doing so, giving an impulse to the further development and implementation of new techniques, in line with the quality standard 'organisation of molecular diagnostics' - Investigate for which specific patient groups molecular diagnostics have proven added value - Further develop national diagnostic protocols for all tumours and mandate the use of (existing) protocols - Develop AI applications and imaging techniques for proper diagnosis and prognosis
+And in doing so, giving an impulse to the further development and implementation of new techniques, in line with the quality standard 'organisation of molecular diagnostics' and to the practical implementation of the framework from the Implementation Trajectory for Molecular Diagnostics of 'het Zorginstituut' 67, 68 - Investigate for which specific patient groups molecular diagnostics have proven added value 67 - Further develop national diagnostic protocols for all tumours and mandate the use of (existing) protocols - Develop Al applications and imaging techniques for proper diagnosis and prognosis